Bite Club (TV series): Reception

-Critical Reception
+Critical reception

 David Knox of TV Tonight gave the opening episode two and a half stars out of five.
 He wrote, "Melodrama is part of the problem of this drama which needs to commit to one of the two genres it straddles.
 For a crime about a serial killer the travelogue shots and warm hues is pretty confusing."
 Knox disliked Leacey's "sluggish" direction, and felt that the episode was lacking in energy.
 He added that the first episode needed to be stronger, with "a bit more teeth to take hold."

+In 2020, Fiona Byrne of the Herald Sun included Bite Club in her feature about "long forgotten Australian TV dramas that made viewers switch off."
+Byrne called the premise "ridiculous", but said the drama "looked good" with its location shots and the cast were "impressive."
+She continued: "But the audience simply did not buy the storyline and did not care about the show.
+It came and went very quickly as a blink-and-you-miss-it one season wonder."

 Ratings

 Home media

-The complete series of Bite Club is available on 9now and Stan in Australia.
+The complete series of Bite Club is available on 9Now and Stan in Australia.